-The Benefits of Continuous Early Childhood Education
+Importance of Consistent Early Childhood Education & Care

-Of course, choosing a program in which your child will be loved and cared for is of utmost importance.
+Choosing a program in which your child will be loved and cared for is of utmost importance.
 But it is also important to select a child care provider who will partner with your family to ensure your child's healthy development throughout his or her early years.

 Social and Emotional Development